Israel in the Eurovision Song Contest 1983: At Eurovision

 Both Ofra Haza and conductor Nansi Silviu Brandes remarked that competing in Munich held a special significance to the Israeli delegation.
-1983 marked eleven years from the Munich Olympic Massacre, which saw the murder of several Israeli Olympic athletes.
-Additionally, following a somber visit to the Dachau concentration camp, Haza noted what significance there would be to an Israeli song winning in Germany, particularly one with a message of "all of Israel [being] alive."
-British commentator Terry Wogan remarked prior to their performance that the song and Haza's vocals had been well-received in rehearsals, and that Israel were now considered "a sleeper" to potentially win the contest.
+1983 marked eleven years from the Munich massacre, which saw the murder of 11 Israeli Olympic athletes by the Palestinian militant organisation Black September during the 1972 Summer Olympics.
+Additionally, following a visit to the Dachau concentration camp, Haza noted what significance there would be to an Israeli song winning in Germany, particularly one with a message of "all of Israel [being] alive".
+British commentator Terry Wogan remarked prior to their performance that the song and Haza's vocals had been well-received in rehearsals, and that Israel was considered "a sleeper" to potentially win the contest.